storacha/specs/w3-filecoin.md

 ### Aggregator offers dealer an aggregate

-When the Aggregator has enough content pieces to build a qualified aggregate (dealers MAY impose different requirements), it MUST submit a Filecoin deal for the aggregate to a Dealer using `deal/offer` invocation.
+When the Aggregator has enough content pieces to build a qualified aggregate (dealers MAY impose different requirements), it MUST submit a Filecoin deal for the aggregate to a Dealer.
 Dealer MUST issue signed receipt acknowledging submission, actual deal negotiation with Filecoin Storage Providers MAY carry out of band.

 Once a Dealer receives an aggregate offer it is queued for negotiations with Storage Providers.
 Issued receipt is a proofs transition of the (offered aggregate) state from `uninitialized` into `pending`.
 If Dealer receives request with an aggregate already in pipeline it MUST simply reissue receipt with a same result and effects as the original request.